-- Quick and easy sample collection - only a few drops of blood needed.
+- Quick and easy sample collection - only a few drops of blood and a small amount of saliva are needed.
 We provide easy-to-follow instructions and materials to collect your own sample on your own time.

 - View beautiful, easy-to-understand results online in just a few days instead of a few weeks.